huggingface/optimum-habana/examples/text-generation/README.md

 ### Using growing bucket optimization
 With `--bucket_size`, instead of padding up the kv-cache up to full size before starting, we grow the cache/input in multiples of `bucket_size`.
 This helps increase throughput and also reduce number of compilations if the dataset has varying prompt lengths.

-> For now, it is available only for greedy and beam generation, and cannot be used with `--reuse_cache`.
+> For now, it is available only for greedy and beam search generation, and cannot be used with `--reuse_cache`.

 Here is an example:
 ```bash